Best Garmin Fish Finder Choices: Bet on Only the Best

 Overall, the Garmin Striker Cast is a fantastic sonar unit for shore anglers because it’s inexpensive and lets you see structures and fish you would have otherwise overlooked.

-Garmin Echomap Ultra Series
+Garmin ECHOMAP Ultra 2

 Pros

-Large easy to see screen
+Large easy-to-see screen

 Compatible with the latest Garmin technology to help you find fish faster